CERNE ABBAS MUSIC FESTIVAL

 Cerne Abbas was his chosen location, partly because of the excellent acoustics of the Church but also because of the village and its community.

-Thirty three years on
+Thirty Four years on

 A group of Cerne Abbas residents still organises the Festival on the Gaudier’s and village’s behalf, totally on a volunteer basis.